Stosan/Data-Streaming-Pipeline-in-Python/ReadMe.md

-### This ptroject uses Scrapy and Redis to simulate a streaming pipeline.
+### This project uses Scrapy and Redis to simulate a streaming pipeline.
 #### Data streaming is the process of transmitting a continuous flow of data.

 We’ll be using Redis as the data pipeline and a very simple data scraping microservice using Scrapy independently as a data producer and a separate microservice as a data consumer.